jd12/binary-search-tree/README.md

 **Iterator** -- This function returns an iterator that supports in-order access to the nodes of the BST.
 Recall that an in-order traversal of a BST results in a sorted order due to the BST property.

-**For Extra Credit:** The method returning an iterator should complete in O(1) time, so it should not compute the entire sequential order ahead of time
+**Bonus:** The method returning an iterator should complete in O(1) time, so it should not compute the entire sequential order ahead of time

 If you choose to implement an iterator method that returns in O(1) time, you will receive extra credit.
 This means you should not compute the traversal in its entirety when creating and returning the iterator.
 Instead, the iterator should be initialized and returned as a result of the function call, with the next element in the traversal computed with each call to `next()`.